 Putting together of a list of recommendations for the best Showtime original series is tricky.
 The network’s programming has a reputation for starting off strong with audiences and critics before flaming out.

 That said, here are our picks for Showtime’s most interesting, entertaining, and effective shows—and some recommended stopping points for you to get out while the shows are still on top.

-The best Showtime original series
+The best Showtime TV shows

 1) Twin Peaks: The Return